TheUsefulLists/UsefulGuides/minecraft server network guides/Starting A Network.md

 - What your server will look like
 - What your server will be about

-See th following sections for more information on each of these.
+See the following sections for more information on each of these.

 [GameModes](/minecraft%20server%20network%20guides/GameModes.md)
 [Budget](/minecraft%20server%20network%20guides/Budget.md)